 First- through sixth-graders learned about Oregon-grown food and the importance of pollinators through gardening, while seventh- and eighth-grade students took on entrepreneurship as it relates to running a small food-related business.

 The teen teachers, who are taught by OSU Extension faculty, spend about five hours a week working on their videos, and participating in leadership training sessions each week which are made available to the students online.
-The teens were also required to complete a 10-hour online OSU course on how to be part of the 4-H Teens as Teachers program.
+The teens were also required to complete a 10-hour online OSU course on how to be part of the 4-H Teens Teachers Corps program.

 “We are working with 4-H teen leaders who come from migrant farm families who are essential frontline workers helping to bring food to our tables every day despite the incredible health risks they face,” Hosty said.
 “This group of dedicated teens have stepped up to provide the education, enrichment and social connections to the migrant farm family younger children who are isolated at home.
 They have risen up to be leaders in their community.
 These teens are highly motivated and are working hard to make a difference in their community during this difficult time in our state and our nation.”